LLNL/Abmarl/docs/src/gridworld.rst

 :ref:`EncodingBasedAttackActor <gridworld_encoding_based_attack>` above, the
 SelectiveAttackActor does not randomly search for agents in the vicinity because it receives the attacked cells directly.
-The attacking agent can attack each cell up to its `attack count`.
+The attacking agent can attack each cell up to its `simultaneous attacks`.
 Attackable agents are defined according to the :ref:`basic criteria listed above <gridworld_attacking>`.
 If there are multiple attackable agents on the same cell, the actor randomly picks from among them based on the number of attacks on that cell and whether or not `stacked attacks` are